scimusmn/mm-0102-sensingRatios/README.md

 ## Technical highlights
 Arduino controller inputs adjust graph drawing and audio tone generation on the screen.
 HTML5 application, which replaced an [old version of the software written in Open Frameworks](https://github.com/scimusmn/mm-0102-sensing-ratios-old).

+## Install instructions
+If you are using a fresh out-of-box machine, start with the [official exhibit computer setup](http://projects.smm.org/atrium/media/node/280246).

+Once base Boxen is successfully installed, run the custom Partner Motion install.

+    boxen mm_0102_sensing_ratios

+After the process completes, go to System Preferences > Cursorcerer.
+Set "Hide idle cursor after" to 5 seconds.

+## Run the application
+The application should start correctly after rebooting the computer.